← Back to blog

 Trade-offs vs. other ID strategies

-The main downsides of version-4 UUIDs are size and randomness.
-At 36 characters (or 16 bytes binary), they are larger than a 4-byte integer, which increases index and storage overhead in databases with millions of rows.
-Random UUIDs also cause index fragmentation in B-tree databases (PostgreSQL, MySQL) because new values insert in unpredictable positions rather than at the end of the index.
+The main downsides of UUID v4 are size and randomness.
+At 36 characters (16 bytes binary), they are larger than a 4-byte integer and cause index fragmentation in B-tree databases because new values insert at unpredictable positions.
+UUID v7 and ULID solve the ordering problem while keeping collision resistance.

 UUID v4 generation and uniqueness